waktool/RankQuests/README.md

 > - If you have pets in your inventory that are stronger than the pets hatched from the best egg, put them in a box.

 ### Recommended Items
+The following items are recommended for the macro to rank up your character more efficiently.
 | Item | Quest |
 | --- | --- |
 | Chest Mimic | Break Mini-Chests in the Best Area |